Steps to Earning Substance Abuse Counselor Certification in Pennsylvania

 You can apply online through the PCB website or download and print the application.

-It may take you a few weeks to provide the Board with the required documentation for your application, so plan ahead.
-For example, your official transcripts must be sent directly from the college/university to PCB (they can be mailed or emailed to [email protected]), so the Board recommends contacting your college/university at least three weeks before you send in your application to avoid any delay in processing.
+It may take you a few weeks to provide the Board with the required documentation for your application, so please.
+For example, your official transcripts must be sent directly from the college or university to the PCB (they can be mailed or emailed to [email protected]).
+Therefore, the Board recommends contacting your college or university at least three weeks before submitting your application to avoid any delays in processing.

 PCB takes about 10 business days to review and process completed applications.
 Once your application has been approved, you’ll receive an email from the testing company giving you the green light (and instructions) to register for the examination.
 If you haven’t heard from PCB after 10 business days, email them at [email protected].

-Tip: The CADC application fee is $375; however, your employer may cover this expense!
+Tip: The CADC application fee is $375.
+Your employer may cover this expense.
 Be sure to ask if they’ll pick up the tab for the CADC application.

 The ADC exam is administered through ISO-Quality Testing Inc. (a division of Prometric).
 You’ll take this exam at a Prometric testing center near you (there are several testing sites located throughout Pennsylvania).
 You’ll preregister for the exam on the ISO-Quality Testing site.
-Once you’ve done this, you’ll get another email from ISO-Quality Testing with further instructions on scheduling the date, time, and location of your exam.
+Once you’ve completed this step, you’ll receive another email from ISO-Quality Testing with further instructions on scheduling the date, time, and location of your exam.

 The ADC is a computer-based exam that consists of 150 multiple-choice questions.
 On the day of the exam, you’ll bring your valid photo ID and your Candidate Admission Letter.
 You’ll have three hours to complete the exam, and you’ll receive a preliminary score immediately after you take the exam.
-The score range is 200-800, with a 500 being a passing score.
-The PCB offers a Candidate Guide that provides you with information on the general format of the exam and sample questions.
+The score range is 200-800, with a score of 500 being considered a passing score.
+The PCB offers a Candidate Guide that provides you with information on the general format of the exam, as well as sample questions.

 The IC&RC also publishes study guides and practice exams that will allow you to prepare to take your exam.